 RUGGED ROSARIES™ are made by CordBands.com – a family company started in 2013 whose mission is to “fulfill a need for rugged, reliable, durable, and masculine rosaries for men that are not only spiritually strong but that look strong too.”
 Their rosaries are made of paracord.
 Yes, paracord – the stuff survivalists make bracelets out of.
 So if you needed to rappel down a cliff to escape a charging bear and pray at the same time, you could totally pull it off.
 There are numerous options (all very manly): different crucifixes, optional medals, and various cord colors (including camo!).
 The only thing that would make these rosaries more manly would be if there was a magnesium strip down the side of the crucifix for starting fires.

 Church Militant’s Combat Rosary is about as manly as you can get on your way to sainthood.
 I am pretty sure you could choke out an enemy or saw off a tree branch with it if need be.
 According to the website, it was inspired by a rosary that was commissioned by the U.S. government in World War I (known as “Service Rosaries”).
 With its strong chain, steel beads, and locking jump rings, this rosary is meant to last.
-It comes standard with the Pardon crucifix, Miraculous medal, and St. Benedict medal, plus you can add service-specific medals (firefighter, police, military, etc.) to these.
+It comes standard with the Pardon crucifix, Miraculous medal, and St. Benedict medal, and you can add service-specific medals (firefighter, police, military, etc.) to these.
 It also comes in a gold finish.

 Even non-man-specific rosaries can retain enough masculine attributes to qualify as manly.
 Rosaries with beads made from rocks or chopped down trees for example.
 While the Catholic Company’s “Men’s” rosary section can be helpful, even more useful is their rosary searches based on specific materials like wood and hematite.